Apply today to serve on one of Lakewood’s Boards

 Commission for an Inclusive Community (ACIC)

-advisory role to the Lakewood City Council.
+the ACIC serve in an advisory role to the Lakewood City Council.
 In this

-meetings a month; a Full Commission Meeting and a committee meeting.
+two meetings a month; a Full Commission Meeting and a committee meeting.

 Lakewood’s Board of Appeals.
-The openings are
+The opening

 Appeals, a quasi-judicial body, hears and decides appeals from any order,

 requirement, decision or determination made by the Codes Administrator.
 Meetings are held as needed.
 Typically, the Board of Appeals meets four or

 five times a year for approximately one to two hours.
 Members must be qualified by experience and

 training to pass upon matters pertaining to building construction.

 : The City